uuos/website/src/v2/source/uuosapi.md

 ```
 #### eosapi.produce_block

-this command is used for generate a block when you are testing your smart contract.
+This command is used to generate a block when you are testing your smart contract.

 ```
 eosapi.produce_block()